-The increase of \$0.7 million in cost of revenues was due primarily to a \$0.4 million increase in in personnel-related expenses primarily from higher bonus accruals and an increase in our operations headcount, a \$0.2 million increase in depreciation expense for property and equipment related to customer installations, and a \$0.1 million increase in operating costs, which includes costs incurred in providing remote and on-site customer support and maintenance services, and telecommunications expenses.
+The increase of \$1.8 million in cost of revenues was due primarily to a \$0.7 million impairment charge to expense the remaining net book value of acoustic sensor networks in Puerto Rico and the U.S. Virgin Islands that were presumed destroyed by hurricanes in September 2017, a \$0.5 million increase in in personnel-related expenses primarily from higher bonus accruals and an increase in our operations headcount and a \$0.4 million increase in depreciation expense for property and equipment related to customer installations, and a \$0.1 million increase in operating costs, which includes costs incurred in providing remote and on-site customer support and maintenance services, and telecommunications expenses.

-Gross margin percentage increased 14 percentage points as certain costs of revenues are fixed and did not increase commensurate with the increase in subscription revenues.
+Gross margin increased by 13 percentage points because certain costs of revenues are fixed and did not increase commensurate with the increase in subscription revenues, offset in part by the effect of the impairment charge described above.